alemart/surgescript/docs/reference/object.md

 *Example*

 ```
-// The program below will return:
+// The program below will print:
 // 12
 // 12
 // true